 - France has the fourth highest number of Covid-19 cases in the world

-- Fibonacci levels are a key indicator to watch
+- Fibonacci levels are the key indicator to watch

-In fact, smaller stocks are the ones that have benefited the most from this shift in momentum in the past week, alluding to the “size effect”, which contends that smaller stocks will have greater returns over time, all else equal.
+In fact, smaller stocks are the ones that have benefited the most from this shift in momentum in the past week, alluding to the “size effect”, in which smaller stocks will have greater returns over time, all else equal.
 We are also witnessing a slight shift from US stocks to more risky European stocks, given US tech firms have been the safe-haven traders have looked for during the pandemic.
 In general terms, up until the month of September, US indices had managed to grow between 60% and 80% since the low in March, whilst European indices peaked at around 40%, excluding the DAX 30, which has been the outperformer in Europe.
-This may allow for European equities to have greater growth potential going forward, because they lagged during the summer months and now might have room to catch up.
+This allows for European equities to have a greater growth potential going forward, just based on them having lagged during the summer months.

 EUROPEAN EQUITIES OUTPERFORM THE US AFTER VACCINE NEWS

-This alone may be a positive factor for European equities, given they are mostly made up of value stocks which now seem to be in high demand.
+This alone is a positive factor for European equities, given they are mostly made up of value stocks which are now in high demand.
 But caution is still present as investors worry about the future of these hard-hit economies, especially heading into the summer season of 2021.
-A fruitful vaccine in the next few months could perhaps remove most of this uncertainty, allowing for European stocks to realise their full potential in a forward-looking scenario, where economic recovery is likely to take its natural course.
+A fruitful vaccine in the next few months would remove most of this uncertainty, allowing for European stocks to realise their full potential in a forward-looking scenario, where economic recovery is likely to take its natural course.